Shefford Lease Extension - Free Consultation

 Main reasons to start your Shefford lease extension today:

-It is conventional wisdom that a residential leasehold with over 100 years remaining is worth roughly the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.

 Lender Requirement